Tuesday, December 8, 2009

 Page 29:

 Assignment: Consider the questions above.
 Free write for about fifteen minutes (using a computer on either a word doc or blog entry) on what your conceptions of womanhood during the Victorian era are and how Whitman would have been accepting or critical of the prostitute.
 Do some further online research (because the internet is fast and convenient!) on the gender roles during the 19th century, the links above are only a start- consider how women lived in both the "angel in the house" world and the brothel world.
 What was the typical upbringing of a woman who ended up in either situation?
 How might womanhood and the controversial issue of prostitution relevant today?
 At then end of your free write you will get into groups of three or four and discuss what you wrote.
-BE SURE TO FREE WRITE AFTER THE RESEARCH SO THAT YOU HAVE A GOOD IMPRESSION ON WHAT TO WRITE ABOUT.
+BE SURE TO FREE WRITE AFTER THE RESEARCH SO THAT YOU HAVE A GOOD IMPRESSION ON WHAT TO WRITE ABOUT. *I've suggested using a computer for the free write because I think most people write more using a keyboard than with paper and pen - A little word vomiting is okay because the idea is to have an open-ended discussion afterwards. |

 Wednesday, September 30, 2009